PM-Notes/Prince2/README.md

 Benefits of Focus on products
 - Ensures the project only undertakes work that directly contributes to the delivery of a product
 - Helps manage uncontrolled change ny ensuring that all changes are reviewed before being accepted
-- Reduces the risk of user complaints and disputes by establising the deliverables at the start of the project.
+- Reduces the risk of user complaints and disputes by establishing the deliverables at the start of the project.

 > Product Descriptions are used to clearly define the product